 In one way – it’s a new distribution model that began life for “free” but in order to sustain it’s business, Facebook has added a pay model for elements like “fans” and “subscriptions” – Facebook (as far as I know) does not apply the same costing to personal Facebook accounts.

-Is $50 - $3000 to promote a post to "fans" who explicitly subscribe to a feed unreasonable?
-Nick Bilton (indirectly) and the New York Times are directly profiting from that traffic as well, so crying foul over paying to promote does not make my heart bleed for him in any way.
+Is $50 – $3000 to promote a post to “fans” who explicitly subscribe to a feed unreasonable?
+Nick Bilton (indirectly) and the New York Times are directly profiting from that traffic as well, so crying foul over paying to visit Canadian Pharmacy site: https://www.topcanadianpharmacy.org/.

 I’m not 100% sure what the answer is, but I would say if you make money on it, then you should pay to use the service, simply calculate your ROI and stop your bitching.
 That’s fair.
 The cost structure doesn’t feel baked right now though, feels arbitrary and fairly pricey given I may post 6-7 times per day.
 Professional post promotion subscriptions or something?